Adaptive Network Hardening in Azure Security Center

 To apply the new rule, from the list, select the new rule and click Enforce.

-When necessary, you can delete a recommended rule.
+When necessary, you can delete a recommended rule for the current session.
 For example, you may determine that applying a suggested rule could block legitimate traffic.

 In the Rules tab, click on the three dots (...) at the end of the rule’s row, and click Delete.